Create a Looker (Google Cloud core) Private Service Connect instance

 • REGION: the region in which your Looker (Google Cloud core) instance is hosted.
 Select the region that matches the region in the subscription contract.
 Available regions are listed on the Looker (Google Cloud core) locations documentation page.

-• EDITION: the edition for the instance.
-Its possible values are core-enterprise-annual, or core-embed-annual.
+• EDITION: the edition and environment type (production or non-production) for the instance.
+Its possible values are core-enterprise-annual, core-embed-annual, nonprod-core-enterprise-annual, or nonprod-core-embed-annual.
 Editions cannot be changed after instance creation.
 If you want to change an edition, you can use import and export to move your Looker (Google Cloud core) instance data into a new instance that is configured with a different edition.

-• ALLOWED_VPC: a VPC that will be allowed ingress into Looker.
+• ALLOWED_VPC: a VPC that will be allowed northbound (ingress) access into Looker (Google Cloud core).
 To access the instance from outside the VPC that the instance is located in, you must list at least one VPC.
 Specify a VPC using one of the following formats:

 • projects/{project}/global/networks/{network}